HuskyGameDev/2022f-team7/README.md

 Hello!
 We're Husky Game Development Enterprise over at Michigan Technological University.
 At the enterprise, we have students create games throughout their semesters with us.
 Check out all of our students' games!

 Controls:
-A to move left & D to move right
+A to move left & D to move right,
-W/spacebar to jump
+W/spacebar to jump,
-Q/leftclick to pick up spear if absent from inventory left-click to throw spear if present in inventory Left-Shift to dash
+Q/leftclick to pick up spear if absent from inventory, left-click to throw spear if present in inventory, Left-Shift to dash

 Credits:
-Niklas Romero
+Niklas Romero,
-Andy Martin
+Andy Martin,
-Reese Bunker
+Reese Bunker,
-Cecilia Schmitz
+Cecilia Schmitz,
-Ian Hughes
+Ian Hughes,
-Ian Sandford
+Ian Sandford,
-Sage Moser
+Sage Moser,
-Alex Knapp
+Alex Knapp,
-Isabella Capanda
+Isabella Capanda,
-Andrew Tran
+Andrew Tran,
-Jack Colwell
+Jack Colwell,
-Owen Crosby
+Owen Crosby,
-Soup Cobb
+Soup Cobb,
 Ethan Fournier

 Installation Instructions: